-In Georgia, Workers Compensation is a benefit system put in place to help injured workers receive compensation for their injuries and return to their jobs as soon as possible.
+In Georgia, Workers’ Compensation is a benefit system put in place to help injured workers receive compensation for their injuries and return to their jobs as soon as possible.
 Injured employees are eligible for workers compensation if they are injured on the job or while performing normal job duties.
 Fault is not considered.
-Workers Compensation protects workers by providing for their medical expenses and lost wages until they are medically able to return to regular duty.
-Both part time and full time employees can qualify for Workers Compensation.
+Workers’ Compensation protects workers by providing for their medical expenses and lost wages until they are medically able to return to regular duty.
+Both part-time and full-time employees can qualify for Workers’ Compensation.

 Georgia Statute of Limitations:

-- Temporary Partial Disability Benefits: this benefit is paid weekly to an employee who is paid less after returning to work because of the on-the-job accident.
+- Temporary Partial Disability Benefits: This benefit is paid weekly to an employee who is paid less after returning to work because of the on-the-job accident.
 This type of benefit is paid up to 350 weeks.

-- Temporary Total Disability Benefits: this benefit is paid weekly to an injured worker who cannot return to any type of work after the on-the-job injury.
+- Temporary Total Disability Benefits: This benefit is paid weekly to an injured worker who cannot return to any type of work after the on-the-job injury.

-- Permanent Partial Disability: this type of benefit is also paid weekly to the employee whose injury results in permanent disability.
+- Permanent Partial Disability: This type of benefit is also paid weekly to the employee whose injury results in permanent disability.

-- Death Benefits: these benefits are available to an employee’s dependent spouse and minor children if the employee died due to an on-the-job injury.
+- Death Benefits: These benefits are available to an employee’s dependent spouse and minor children if the employee died due to an on-the-job injury.

 What should you do if you are injured at work?

-The Georgia State Board of Workers Compensation is currently located at 270 Peachtree Street, NW, Atlanta, GA 30303-1299.
-The Georgia State Board of Workers Compensation phone number is (404) 656-3818 in the Atlanta area or toll free at 1-800-533-0682.
+The Georgia State Board of Workers’ Compensation is currently located at 270 Peachtree St., NW, Atlanta, GA 30303-1299.
+The phone number is (404) 656-3818 in the Atlanta area, or toll-free at 1-800-533-0682.